 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Kentucky.
-In fact, this neighborhood is more family-friendly than 96.4% of neighborhoods in the entire state of Kentucky.
+In fact, this neighborhood is more family-friendly than 96.2% of neighborhoods in the entire state of Kentucky.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees and highly educated executives.

 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.